-Get your case started on the right foot by hiring an experienced family law attorney
+Get your case started on the right foot by hiring an experienced family law attorney.

 Like anything else, a divorce or a child custody case has a series of steps that need to be followed to complete the case.
 The world of family law is not a choose your adventure book where you can take multiple paths to get to the same destination.
 Rather, you must follow the steps and do so within a certain period.
-If you are unable or unwilling to do so then you will quickly find that the time and money spent preparing and filing your case was for not.
-I have seen many people's divorce or child custody cases get dismissed by a judge due to their inability to follow the simple steps and procedures that are a part of a family law case in Texas.
+If you are unable or unwilling to do so, you will quickly find that the time and money spent preparing and filing your case was not.
+I have seen many people's divorce or child custody cases dismissed by a judge due to their inability to follow the simple steps and procedures that are a part of a family law case in Texas.

 The advice and practical know-how that an experienced family law attorney can provide you in your case are invaluable.
-While you can always hire an attorney partway or midway through your family law case I would not recommend doing so if you can help it.
+While you can always hire an attorney partway or midway through your family law case, I would not recommend doing so if you can help it.
 Rather, I would recommend hiring an attorney from the outside of your case so that you know your case will get off on the right foot and there will not be any problems associated with the case as far as making mistakes early on that can cost you time and money.
-Having to file and then re-file documents that contain mistakes will not cost you an arm and a leg but it will cost you time and motivation.
+Having to file and then re-file documents that contain mistakes will not cost you an arm and a leg, but it will cost you time and motivation.

 Interviewing an attorney for your case

 If at all possible, I would recommend you meeting face to face with the attorney that you are interviewing.
-Even during a pandemic, there is something to be said for being able to judge a person by their body language, the way they carry themselves not only by what they have to say to you about your case.
-Having a certain comfort level with your attorneys important, as well.
+Even during a pandemic, there is something to be said for being able to judge a person by their body language, the way they carry themselves, not only by what they have to say to you about your case.
+Having a certain comfort level with your attorneys is important, as well.
 Remember that a family law case is not a bankruptcy or a personal injury case.
 You will be discussing matters that are very private and have to do with the most sensitive areas of your life.
 As a result, you want to trust and feel comfortable with your attorney.

-The next piece of advice that I'm about to give you will be difficult for you to follow through with.
+The next piece of advice that I'm about to give you will be difficult to follow through with.
 That is, I recommend that you do as much or more listening than you do talking.
-I know the tendency for most people when they get into a consultation is that they want to speak as much as possible and make sure that the attorney knows every last detail of their life as far as their circumstances surrounding the family law case are concerned.
+I know the tendency for most people when they get into a consultation is that they want to speak as much as possible and make sure that the attorney knows every last detail of their life as far as their family law case circumstances are concerned.
 I completely understand this feeling.
 After all, you are going through a stressful and difficult circumstance and are probably dealing with things you have never dealt with before.
 Going to see an attorney is almost like going to see a therapist or counselor.
 You want to open up and have someone help you with your problems.